remipassmoilesel/abc-map/README.md

 Abc-Map 2 is at a very early stage.
 Everything is done within the means available to make this project a long-lasting one, but for now you should expect some breaking changes.

-Please keep in mind too that this software is developed at night after often 10 hours of code during the day.
+Please keep in mind that this software is developed at night after often 10 hours of code during the day.
 A lot of things needs to be and will be improved 💪

-## But seriously why ?
+## Why ?
 And why a web application ?

 There are some very good GIS available: QGIS, GvSIG, OrbisGIS are great software.
 But they are intended for experts in the field and are hard to use.
 The goal of this project is to provide a GIS experience without